TiiaAurora/zen-markdown-editor/README.md

 npm run build
 ```

 You can then preview the production build with `npm run preview`.
+To deploy it on Netlify, just give Netlify access to the repository and create a build.
+In under a minute Netlifiy will deploy the build to your website.
+You then just have to change the URL to your liking.

 ### Why this project?